tony-shifflett/lessonOne/README.md

 <img src="https://i.imgur.com/XFdK0wr.png" width=700/>

-### Investigating Web Sites Using Chrome Dev Tools
+### Investigating Web Sites Using Chrome DevTools

-One of the main tools that front end developers use to investigate web sites in order to inspect their structure and css is Chrome Developer Tools or DevTools for short.
+One of the main tools that front end developers use to investigate web sites in order to inspect html elements and css is Chrome Developer Tools or DevTools for short.

-Although DevTools provides a list of tools to work with we will mainly use ti for the following:
+Although DevTools provides a list of tools to work with we will mainly use it for the following:

-- View the HTML layout for or subsection for a web site
+- View the HTML layout of a web site
 - Copy entire HTML sections and supporting CSS
+- Make changes to CSS and see the page immediately update
 - Learn about what technologies are being used to support the site
 - Run and debug JavaScript

-Having such a powerful set of tools at our disposal is incredibly valuable, and you should get into the habit of using them to their full potential.

 ### Open the DevTools

 Let's take a look at a deployed version of the most basic [GA Press Release](http://press-release-basic.surge.sh) and use DevTools to investigate.

-To access DevTools it's easiest to use command shortcuts:
+To access DevTools use the following command shortcuts:

 - `⌘ + ⌥ + i` to open the DevTools on Elements tab
 - `⌘ + ⌥ + j` to open the DevTools on the Console tab

-If you forget these commands, you can always go to `View > Developer > Developer Tools`, but try to memorize the keyboard shortcut.
+If you forget these commands, you can always go to `View > Developer > Developer Tools`.

 #### DevTools Tabs

-Overall, there are eight main tools available in the Developer Tools.
-You may see people with a few more as you can add custom chrome extensions.
-We won't use all of these tabs during the course and the key ones we will familiarize ourself with are:
+Overall, there are eight main tools available in the DevTools.
+There are also additional extensions that we can install like React DevTools.

+We won't use all of these tabs during the course and the key ones we will work with with are:

-- **Elements:** Editing Styles And The DOM
-- **Sources:** A graphical interface to the V8 debugger
-- **Console:** The JavaScript Console (saving this tab for another day)
+- **Elements**
+- **Sources**
+- **Console**

 #### Sources Tab

-Let's start with the `sources` tab as this contains all the `ingredients` and supporting assets that the user needs to view the web site in the browser.
+Let's start with the `sources` tab as it contains all the files and supporting assets that the user needs to view the web site in the browser.

 <img src="https://i.imgur.com/BVjY2hp.png" width=500/>